Dr. Phyllis Ngai

 In addition to Core Curriculum, students will take no more than 2 additional IDS courses from the following list of graduate-level IDS content courses, for a total of at least 12 credits.

-Must select no more than 2 of the following courses.
+Select no more than 2 of the following courses:

 - ANTH 520 Seminar in Ethnology

-- ECON 450 Advance Topics in Economic Development
+- ECON 450 UG Advance Topics in Economic Development

 - NRSM 571 International Conservation and Development

-- SW 465 Social Work in a Global Context
+- SW 465 UG Social Work in a Global Context

 International Internships and other courses not listed here may count toward the certficate on petition by the student and approval by the IDS director.

-To register for the IDS Graduate Certificate meet with IDS Director.
+To register for the IDS Graduate Certificate, please contact IDS Director.